Partial Common Ownership

 For Sale Pricefor each of their land parcels

-Land holders pay a license fee to the network based on a percentage of their
+- 2.Landholders pay a license fee to the network based on a percentage of their

-Here's an example of how it works in practice:
+Here's an overview of how it works in practice:

-These rules are implemented and enforced on the Geo Web via the Digital Land Registry smart contracts.
+The Geo Web implements and enforces these rules via the Digital Land Registry smart contracts.
 It's an elegant system that enables a unified global digital land market with minimal centralization and overhead.

 The system offers numerous benefits for the network's health versus a system of pure private property rights:

-The system encourages allocative efficiency.
-Essentially, it's easier for land to make its way into the hands of those that will put it into higher productive use because they are willing to pay more.
+- The system encourages allocative efficiency.
+Essentially, it's easier for land to make its way into the hands of those that will put it to higher productive use because they are willing to pay more.

-This is a pervasive issue in the World Wide Web's domain name market.
-This dynamic would severely hamper AR metaverse adoption due to the low substitutability of two land parcels.
+- This is a pervasive issue in the World Wide Web's domain name market.
+This dynamic would severely hamper adoption due to the low substitutability of two land parcels.

-An individual holding a parcel of land means all other participants (i.e. "the network") are excluded from doing the same.
-This system assesses direct cost to the land holder to compensate the network for their exclusion—making for a more fair system.
+- An individual holding a parcel of land means all other participants (i.e. "the network") are excluded from doing the same.
+This system assesses direct cost to the landholder to compensate the rest of the network for their exclusion—making for a more fair system.

-While the novelty of the Geo Web's property rights system will require effective messaging and additional user education, it is the optimal system for taking an AR metaverse from boostrap to scale.
+While the novelty of this property rights system will require effective messaging and additional user education, it is the optimal system for taking the Geo Web from bootstrap to scale.

-This system is also known as Harberger Taxes and is named after Arnold Harberger, the economist who initially outlined the basic scheme.
-Most recently it's gained attention through the book Radical Markets __by Eric A. Posner and Glen E. Weyl.
+This system is also known as Harberger Taxes (economist Arnold Harberger initially outlined the basic scheme), Self-Assessed Licenses Sold at Auction (SALSA), Common Ownership Self-assessed Tax (COST), and Depreciating Licenses.
+Most recently it's gained attention through the book Radical Markets by Eric A. Posner and Glen E. Weyl.
 Vitalik Buterin has helped popularize the idea in blockchain/crypto circles as well.